Is Equity Release a Good Idea?

 • If You Can Get a Fair Deal for Your Home Equity: Older homeowners and those who home reversion companies consider to be low-risk investments can get far more through the equity release process than younger, healthier homeowners.
 So, if you fall into this category, and get closer to your home’s full value, equity release may be right for you.
 But for younger homeowners who may lose up to 70% of their home’s market value through this process, it might be best to hold off.)

 Equity release is just many of the ways homeowners can tap into their home equity.
 To explore other ways to access this hard-earned wealth, Truehold can help.
-With our sale-leaseback, you can sell your home to unlock your equity, all while staying in your home.
-Learn more about our leaseback agreement to unlock your wealth today.
+With our sell and stay transaction, you can sell your home to unlock your equity, all while staying in your home as a renter.
+Learn more about our agreement to unlock your wealth today.

 Sources: